-Whilst Quakers are Christian in origin, they place emphasis on the ‘experience’ of religious faith rather than strict doctrines or creeds and today there are many Quakers who draw inspiration and spiritual nurture from the teachings of other faiths besides Christianity, A few of our members are also Buddhist or Muslim and others would describe themselves as ‘non-theistic’ (i.e. without a belief in God as a being).
+Whilst Quakers are Christian in origin, they place emphasis on the ‘experience’ of religious faith rather than strict doctrines or creeds and today there are many Quakers who draw inspiration and spiritual nurture from the teachings of other faiths besides Christianity,, particularly Buddhism.
+Others would describe themselves as ‘non-theistic’ (i.e. without a belief in God as a being).
 What unites Quakers is a shared way of worshipping and ‘centring down’ to listen to the leadings of the Spirit.
 Many Quakers would describe themselves as spiritual seekers.

 What we call ourselves

 The early Quakers called themselves ‘Friends of Truth’ which in time became The Religious Society of Friends’.
 However, they were mocked by a judge as Quakers in the early days, probably because they shook and quivered during the intensity of their worship.
 We also often refer to ourselves as ‘Friends’.
 Neither of these names is particularly helpful – they contain few clues as to what we are and it’s probably true to say that many people think of us as a strange, old-fashioned slightly secretive sect.
 The reality is that Quakerism in Britain is liberal, progressive and open to all who share our values and wish to join in silent worship with us.

 Quakers share a strong belief that faith should be expressed in action.
 Over the years we have developed a set of core values , deriving from the teachings of Jesus, that we unite around.
 These are peace, equality, simplicity, truth and, more recently, environmental concerns.
 One of our key ‘advices’ encourages us to:

 ‘Take heed, dear Friends, to the promptings of love and truth in your hearts.
 Trust them as the leadings of God whose Light shows us our darkness and brings us new life.’